realazthat/changeguard/README.md

 | Master  | [![Build and Test][1]][2]  | [![since tagged][6]][10]  |                           | ![last commit][7]  |
 | Develop | [![Build and Test][11]][2] | [![since tagged][12]][13] | [![since tagged][15]][16] | ![last commit][14] |

-CLI to embed snippets from your {python,other} codebases into your `README.md`.
+CLI to check if your repository/directory files have changed over the span of a script.

 ## What